-In order to build our application, we are going to start with the ZendSkeletonApplicaavailable from github. to https://github.com/zendframework/ZendSkeletonApplication click the "Zip" button.
-This will download a le with name zendframework-ZendSkeletonApplication-zfrelease-2.0.0beta5-2-qc2c7315.zip similar.
+will order build application, the ZendSkeletonApplication In to our start with https://github.com/zendframework/ZendSkeletonApplication available on github.
+Go click the "Zip" button.
+This will download le with name a zendframework-ZendSkeletonApplication-zfrelease-2.0.0beta5-2-qc2c7315.zip similar.